 These days, becoming a tax preparer is usually synonymous with e-filing.
 In fact, if you file 11 or more returns—or expect to—the IRS wants you to e-file.
 Becoming an e-filer takes three steps:

 This process can take up to two months, and applying to become an ERO (step 2) takes most of that time, 4 to 6 weeks on average.
 So it’s best to not procrastinate until late in the calendar year, because if the IRS gets a backlog of applications at that time of year, you could face a delay in being able to e-file live returns.

 Once approved, your firm will receive an Electronic Filing Identification Number, or EFIN.
 This number identifies the firm as the sender of any e-filed returns.

-If you don’t already have an EFIN when you purchase Drake Software, you’ll be assigned a temporary EFIN, which you can use to test e-filing.
+If you don’t already have an EFIN when you purchase Drake Tax, you’ll be assigned a temporary EFIN, which you can use to test e-filing.
 You’ll also use the temporary EFIN as your username when signing into the Drake Support website and using other Drake web-based tools.
 Remember, before you can e-file actual customer returns, you must apply for an EFIN with the IRS.

 When you receive your EFIN, provide your E-File Application Summary with a status of “Completed” to Drake Software.
 Watch this video for important information.